enso-org/hiring/people/senior-cloud-software-engineer.md

 clients.
 Your work will be integral to the next phase of Luna's development, as we expand our offering beyond the open-source project.
-You'll be able to work with a world-class team of skilled engineers, community managers, and business developers (from Bloomberg, GitHub and PayPal to name a few), and put your stamp on Luna's future.
+You'll be able to work with a world-class team of skilled engineers, community managers, and business developers (from Bloomberg, GitHub and PayPal to name a few), and put your indelible stamp on Luna's future.

 #### What You'll Do
 As a senior cloud software engineer you'll be in charge of building the SaaS